Jean-MarcHarvengt/TeensyCEC/README.md

   - "800"  => for teensy800, put your Atari 800 cartridges here (.rom)
   - "o2em" => for teenso2em, put your Videopac/Odysssey roms here (.bin)
   - "coleco" => for teensycolem, put your Colecovision roms here (.rom, including coleco.rom)
-  - "nes" => for teensynes, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
+  - "nes" => for teensynofrendo/teensynes, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
   - "spec" => for teensyspeccy, put your ".z80" or ".sna" files here into sub-dirs or not ( max 48K )
   - "z81" => for teensy81, put your ".p", ".81"(, ".56") ".80" or ".o" files here, into sub-dirs or not ( max 56K )
   - "cal.cfg"